|Elliott Sound Products||Power Amplifier Design Guidelines|

 IA = Peak_V / Op_R / Op_Gain * 1.5

 where IA is the Class-A current, Peak_V is the maximum voltage across the load Op_R, and Op_Gain is the current gain of the output transistor combination.

 For a typical 100W / 8 Ohm amplifier this will be somewhere between 5 and 10mA.
 Assuming an output transistor combination with a current gain of 1000 (50 for the driver, and 20 for the power transistor), with an 8 Ohm load, the impedance presented to the Class-A stage will be about 2k Ohms, which is a little shy of infinity.

 Added to this is the fact that the impedance reflected back is non-linear, since the driver and output transistors change their gain with current - as do all real-life semiconductors.
 There are some devices available today which are far better than the average, but they are still not perfect in this respect.

 The voltage gain is typically about 0.95 to 0.97 with the compound pair configuration.
 It must be noted that this figure will only be true for mid-range currents, and will be reduced at lower and higher values.
 Figure 5 shows the basic stage type - the same basic amplifier we used before, with the addition of a current source as the collector load.
 Also common is the bootstrapped circuit (not shown here, but evident on many ESP designs).

 There is not a lot of difference between current source and bootstrap circuits, but the current source has slightly higher gain.
 With either type, there are some fairly simple additions which will improve linearity quite dramatically.
-Figure 5 shows the typical arrangement, but with the omission of the dominant pole stabilisation capacitor, which would normally be connected between the Class-A transistor's collector and base.
+Figure 5 shows the typical arrangement, including the 100pF dominant pole stabilisation capacitor connected between the Class-A transistor's collector and base.

 Figure 5 - Typical Class-A Driver Configuration